mckoss/racetrack/README.md

 And a ```status``` about whether that move will make you crash or cross the finish line.

-## Future Update

-I will be updating the options list to also provide some distance measures to walls from your current position.

 # Designing your own Tracks